maci0/asmatch/README.md

 This approach provides several advantages:
 - **Content-Addressable:** The ID of a snippet is derived directly from its content.
-- **Deduplication:** It is impossible to have two entries with the exact same code, even if they have different names.
+- **Deduplication:** It is impossible to have two entries with the exact same code.
 - **Stable IDs:** The identifier for a snippet remains the same, even if the database is rebuilt.

 ### LSH Caching